PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 }
 ```

-Compile the code and run it.
+Compile the code and run it using the shell.
 You will see "Hello world" get printed 5 times.

 # For loops
-There is an even bigger shortcut for looping.
-You put all the code in 1 line.
+There even a *super sugary shortcut* for looping!
+Its all 1 line of code.

 ```c
 #include <stdio.h>